Specialty moon wood

-- During the drying process of the heartwood (used in the making of musical instruments,) the moisture loss for the spruce from the Bergün region was clearly lower in relation to its green volume-and indication of drier wood.
+- During the drying process of the heartwood (used in the making of musical instruments) the moisture loss for the spruce from the Bergün region was clearly lower in relation to its green volume - an indication of drier wood.

 - In the 24 weeks of testing, during which time trees were felled on 48 different days from October to March, a slight, but clear decrease in moisture loss was observed.
 As a rule moisture loss is subject to much less variation over time.